pr4xt3roy/votifier-gem/README.md

 * Unit Tests
 * Support .pem, .key keys or string keys.
 * The username, ip and timestamp should be passed to Votifier::Client#send instead of the contructor
+* Adding Observer so custom class can perform tasks when a vote is received.
+* Adding RDocs or Yard documentation

 ## Contributing